CiscoSE/NexusProgrammability/docs/Telemetry/gNMI/3-certificate.md

 #### Set the SAN variable.

 If you don't have a DNS available, you can manually add the host entry in the /etc/hosts file if you would like to use names instead of IPs.
-Either one works
+Either one works.

-In this example, the device name is nx93000v-01.cisco.com and its management IP is 192.168.1.1
+In this example, the device name is nx93000v-01.cisco.com and its management IP is 192.168.1.1.

 ```bash
 export SAN=DNS:nx9300v-01,DNS:nx9300v-01.cisco.com,IP:192.168.1.1
 ```
 #### Create key and certificate

-Altough the file name is trivial, it is a best practice to use the hostname of the device or other identifier that sumarizes the purpuse of the certificate.
+Altough the file name is trivial, it is a best practice to use the hostname of the device or other identifier that summarizes the purpose of the certificate.

 !!! note
     You can use the same certificate for multiple devices